John Wayne Glover: Pre-murder offence

 On 11 January 1989, 84-year-old Margaret Todhunter was walking down Hale Road, Mosman, where she was seen by Glover.
 After parking his car, he walked up to the victim.
-He punched Todhunter in the face, and stole the contents of her purse, including $209.
-Glover went to the Mosman Returned Services League (RSL) club, where he spent Mrs Todhunter's money.
+He punched Todhunter in the face, and stole the contents of her purse, totalling $2,000.
+Glover went to the Mosman Returned Services League (RSL) club, where he spent Todhunter's money.
 Investigating police concluded the crime was a mugging and held little hope of finding the perpetrator.

 Gwendolin Mitchelhill

 On 1 March 1989, as Glover left the Mosman RSL in Military Road, he saw 82-year-old Gwendolin Mitchelhill walking down the street.
-Glover returned to his car and put a hammer under his belt.
+Glover returned to his car and put a claw hammer under his belt.
 He followed Mitchelhill to the entry foyer of her Military Road apartment building.
 As she went to open the front door, he hit her with the hammer on the back of her head.
 He continued to strike her about the head and body, breaking several of her ribs.
-Glover fled the scene, taking her purse containing $100.
-Mitchelhill was still alive when she was found by two schoolboys, but died shortly after the police and ambulance arrived.
+Glover removed her underwear and pantyhose before fleeing the scene, taking her purse containing $100.
+Mitchelhill was still alive when she was found by two schoolboys, but died that evening.

-The police had no eyewitnesses or leads and nothing concrete linked this attack with the previous attack on Margaret Todhunter.
+The police had no eyewitnesses or leads and nothing concrete linked this attack with the previous attack on Todhunter.
 No forensic evidence was available, either, as well-intentioned neighbours, believing she had merely fallen, had washed the crime scene.
 The police assumed that it was another mugging gone wrong.